The Internet-of-Things Meets Business Process Management: A Manifesto: Intersections/challenges

-The IoT has to deal with a number of challenges; this includes, for example, technological barriers such as computational limitations of embedded systems or the connectivity to back-end systems, security-related issues, a lack of standards, data privacy issues, untapped potential in data analytics, efficient methods for the organization of IoT systems, etc. \cite{iot2}.
+The IoT has to deal with a number of challenges; these include, for example, technological barriers such as computational limitations of embedded systems or the connectivity to back- end systems, security-related issues, standardization and interoperability issues, data privacy issues, untapped potential in data analytics, efficient methods for the organization of IoT systems, etc.~\cite{10.1016/j.future.2013.01.010}.
 The principal characteristic of the IoT is the communication between loosely-coupled objects, which mostly is accomplished asynchronously and ad-hoc.

-BPM deals with the discovery of models, the analysis of pre-defined models, the adaptation of models, and the enactment of business processes.
-We consider processes as explicit process representations (pre-defined models), which later are enacted.
+BPM deals with the discovery of models, the analysis of pre-defined models, the adaptation of models, and the enactment of business processes through software applications and systems.
 Abstract processes can also be discovered from log files and suitable implementations for instantiation can be predicted.

-Accordingly, sensing and perception via sensors and decision based on sensors as well as decision based on actuation according to individual goals/strategies constitute fundamental tasks of the IoT.
-Thereby, sensing constitutes the input and actuation the output of any IoT-BPM interaction (see also Figure \ref{fig:Overview}).
-In between, raw event data is processed by event-based systems, transforming the input events to higher-level knowledge.
-In turn, the latter may be utilized by BPM concepts, methods or technologies to deal with the discovery of a model, the analysis of a pre-defined model, the adaptation of a model and the enactment of business processes.
+Accordingly, sensing and perception via sensors and decision based on sensors, as well as decision based on actuation according to individual goals/strategies, constitute fundamental tasks of the IoT.
+Thereby, sensing constitutes the input and actuation the output of any IoT-BPM interaction (see also Figure~\ref{fig:overview}).
+In between, raw event data are processed by event-based systems, transforming the input events to higher-level knowledge.
+In turn, the latter may be utilized by BPM concepts, methods or technologies to deal with the discovery of a (process) model, the analysis of a pre-defined model, the adaptation of a model and the enactment of a model (of a business process).

-While the IoT generally focuses on communication and data flow, BPM approaches consider control flow, big monolithic process models, and synchronous interactions.
-In addition, most BPM approaches have trouble dealing with non-routine, non-deterministic processes, whereas IoT applications typically involve these kind of interactions.
+While the IoT generally focuses on communication and data flow, BPM approaches consider control flow, process models (large and ``in-the-large''), and synchronous interactions.
+In addition, most of current BPM approaches have difficulties in dealing with non-routine, non-deterministic processes, whereas IoT applications typically involve these kinds of interactions.

-Against these considerations, plenty of challenges arise, which need be considered when improving business interactions as well as alignment between BPM and IoT.
-In the following we introduce each challenge in detail.